partiql/partiql-docs/RFCs/0025-graph-data-model.md

 ```

 For the graph data type, we model something very similar.
 A graph is a collection of *vertices* and *edges* that connect
-them with associated direction.
-All vertices and edges have a *label* (similar to the attribute name in struct) that
+them with associated direction (which may be un-directed).
+All vertices and edges have a *label* (similar to the
-must be a string or `NULL`.
+attribute name in struct) that must be a string or `NULL`.
 The value of a vertex or an edge can be any PartiQL value.
-The following diagram illustrates
-the model:
+The following diagram illustrates the model:

 ![Example Graph](./0025-graph-data-model/graph.png)